RaspberryPiFoundation/sense-hat-curriculum/en-GB/compass-maze/index.md

     ![screenshot](images/compass-rotate.png)

-    Now the compass letter will lined up with the USB ports which makes more sense when using the Sense HAT as a compass.
+    Now the compass letter will be lined up with the USB ports which makes more sense when using the Sense HAT as a compass.

 + Now let's show an E on the screen when the Sense HAT is facing east.
-If you're not facing north then the heading must be more than 45 degrees so you can just check that it's less than 135:
+If you're not facing north then the heading must be more than 45 degrees so you can just check that it's less than 315:

     ![screenshot](images/compass-east-code.png)